WaveBeans/wave-blog/using-jupyter/readme.md

 Let's assume your signal takes a lot of time to process or it is simply infinite.
 That actually shouldn't stop you from getting sense what's going on in there while it is being evaluated.
 For that purpose we'll split the process into two notebooks: one to generate and share the data, another to query and visualize it.

-The generator will store the data into [memory tables](https://wavebeans.io/docs/api/outputs/table-output.html) which will be available for querying via [HTTP Table Service API](https://wavebeans.io/docs/http/#table-service).
-The query part will use HTTP client to retrieve that data and visualize while the first streams are running.
+The generator will store the data into [memory tables](https://wavebeans.io/docs/api/outputs/table-output.html) which then will be available for querying via [HTTP Table Service API](https://wavebeans.io/docs/http/#table-service).
+The query part with the help of HTTP client retrieves that data and visualizes while the first streams are still in the processing.

 The exact example:
-1. Generate the signal, i.e. sum of three sinusoids with frequencies of 220Hz, 440Hz, and 880Hz.
+1. Generate the signal, i.e. sum of three sinusoids with frequencies of 220, 440 and 880 Hz.
-2. Perform the FFT but with two different window functions:
+2. Perform the Fast Fourier Transform (FFT) applying two different window functions:
     * Triangular
     * Hamming
-3. Store both FFTs and the Windows into tables so we could compare them graphically.
+3. Store both FFTs into tables so we could compare them visually.

 While visualizing we would see how the output is different depending on the parameters we've used.

 ### Generate and share

-The first part of this exercise is to start generation signal and storing it into memory tables.
+The first part of this exercise is to start generation of signal and store it into memory tables.
 That requires a little more dependencies to add:

 * Additionally to WaveBeans API library need to add Execution API and HTTP Service: